What is the difference between Hepatitis B and Hepatitis C?

 • Ensure that any tattoos or body piercings are done with sterile equipment in a professional setting

-If you are at risk of getting Hepatitis C (for example, if you are a healthcare worker or you regularly inject drugs), get tested often.
+If you are at risk of getting Hepatitis C (for example, if you regularly inject drugs), get tested often.

 Final thoughts